-NAME PRINCIPAL OCCUPATION FOR THE PAST FIVE YEARS DIRECTOR SINCE Obsisses of the Board and Obiof Franchise William G. Kelley 50 Chairman of the Board and Chief Executive Officer of the Company 1990 Michael L. Glazer 48 President of the Company; Former President, The Bombay Company (retail home furnishings); former Executive Vice President, The Bombay Company 1991 David T. Kollat 57 President and Founder, 22, Inc. Nathan P. Morton 47 (retail research and consulting) President and Chief Executive Officer, 1990 Nathan P. Morton 47 Open Environment Corporation (software development) 1990 John L. Sisk 68 Retired, Chairman and Chief Executive Officer, Herman's World of Sporting Goods (retail stores) 1990 Dennis B. Tishkoff 53 President and Chief Executive Officer, Shoe Corporation of America (retail footwear) 1991 William A. Wickham 51 President, Chief Executive Officer, 1991 WIIIIAM A. WICKHAM 51 SBC Advertising (advertising and corporate communications agency) 1992 Sheldon M. Berman 55 Chairman, Macaroons, Inc. (consumer research and marketing services); former Chairman, President and founder, Shelly Berman Communicators (retail marketing and 1994 advertising) 1994 during fiscal 1995.
+NAME AGE PRINCIPAL OCCUPATION FOR THE PAST FIVE YEARS DIRECTOR SINCE William G. Kelley 50 Chairman of the Board and Chief Executive Officer of the Company 1990 Michael L. Glazer 48 President of the Company; Former President, The Bombay Company (retail home furnishings); former Executive Vice President, The Bombay 1330 Company 1991 David T. Kollat 57 President and Founder, 22, Inc. 1000 Nathan P. Morton 47 (retail research and consulting) President and Chief Executive Officer, Open Environment Corporation (software 1990 development) 1990 John L. Sisk 68 Retired, Chairman and Chief Executive Officer, Herman's World of Sporting Goods (retail stores) 1990 Dennis B. Tishkoff 53 President and Chief Executive Officer, Shoe Corporation of America (retail footwear) 1991 William A. Wickham 51 President, Chief Executive Officer, SBC Advertising (advertising and corporate communications agency) 1992 Sheldon M. Berman 55 Chairman, Macaroons, Inc. (consumer research and marketing services); former Chairman, President and founder, Shelly Berman Communicators (retail marketing and advertising) 1994 during fiscal 1995.
 Messrs.
 Kollat, Sisk and Tishkoff are the members of the Compensation Committee, which administers the Company's stock option plans and advises the Board with respect to compensation matters.
 The Compensation Committee met three times during fiscal 1995.
 Messrs.
 Berman, Kelley, Kollat and Morton are the members of the Nominating Committee, which is responsible for interviewing and nominating candidates for election as directors of the Company.
 The Nominating Committee did not meet during fiscal 1995.
 The Nominating Committee will not consider nominees recommended by security holders.

-Six meetings of the Board of Directors ("Board") of Consolidated Stores were held during fiscal 1995.
+Six meetings of the Board of Directors (the "Board") of Consolidated Stores were held during fiscal 1995.
 Each director attended at least 80% of the meetings of the Board, and the committees on which he served, during the period for which he served as a director during the fiscal year.